Zia-ul-Haq: Pre-coup unrest

+Execution of coup d'etat

-The coup, (called "Operation Fair Play") transpired in the small hours of 5 July 1977.
-Before the announcement of any agreement, Bhutto and members of his cabinet were arrested by troops of the Military Police under the order of Zia.
+The coup (codenamed Operation Fair Play) transpired in the early hours of 5 July 1977.
+Before the announcement of any agreement, Bhutto and members of his cabinet were arrested by troops of the military police under the order of Zia.
 Bhutto tried to call Zia but all telephone lines were disconnected.
 When Zia spoke to him later, he reportedly told Bhutto that he was sorry that he had been forced to perform such an "unpleasant task".
 Zia and his military government portrayed the coup as a "spontaneous response to a difficult situation", but his response was a complete contradiction.
 Soon after the coup, Zia told the British journalist Edward Behr of Newsweek:

-However, Zia's Chief of Army Staff General Khalid Mahmud Arif contradicted Zia's statement when Arif noted that the coup had already been planned, and the senior leadership of Pakistan Armed Forces had solid information.
+However, Zia's vice chief of the army staff, General Khalid Mahmud Arif, contradicted Zia's statement when Arif noted that the coup had already been planned, and the senior leadership of the armed forces had solid information.
 Therefore, Arif met with Bhutto on an emergency basis, stressing and urging Bhutto to "rush negotiations with the opposition".
-By Arif's and independent expert's accounts, the talks had not broken down even though the coup was very much in the offing.
-Zia further argued that Fair Play against Bhutto had been necessitated by the prospect of a civil war that Bhutto had been planning, by distributing weapons to his supporters.
+By Arif's account, the talks had not broken down even though the coup was very much in the offing.
+Zia further argued that the operation against Bhutto had been necessitated by the prospect of a civil war that Bhutto had been planning by distributing weapons to his supporters.
 However, Arif strongly rejected Zia's remarks on Bhutto, and citing no evidence that weapons were found or recovered at any of the party's election offices, the military junta did not prosecute Bhutto on the charge of planning civil war.
+After deposing Prime Minister Bhutto on 5 July 1977, Zia declared martial law, and appointed himself Chief Martial Law Administrator, which he remained until becoming president on 16 September 1978.

-Immediately, the Chief of Naval Staff Admiral Mohammad Shariff announced his and the navy's strong support for Zia and his military government.
-But, the Chief of Air Staff General Zulfikar Ali Khan remains unsupported while the Chairman Joint Chiefs of Staff Committee General Muhammad Shariff remains neutral, while he silently expressed his support to Prime minister Zulfikar Bhutto.
+Immediately, the chief of naval staff, Admiral Mohammad Shariff, announced his and the navy's strong support for Zia's military government.
+But the chief of air staff, Air Marshal Zulfikar Ali Khan, remained unsupportive.
+General Muhammad Shariff remained neutral, while he silently expressed his support to Prime Minister Zulfikar Bhutto.
 In 1978, Zia pressured President Fazal Ilahi Chaudhry to appoint General Anwar Shamim as Chief of Air Staff; and Admiral Karamat Rahman Niazi as Chief of Naval Staff in 1979.
 On Zia's recommendation, President Illahi appointed Admiral Mohammad Shariff as Chairman of the Joint Chiefs of Staff, hence making the Admiral the highest-ranking officer and principal military adviser overlooking all of the inter-services, including the Chiefs of Staff of the respected forces.
 In 1979, the Chiefs of Army, Navy, and the Air Force, including the Chairman of the Joint Chiefs of Staff validated the coup as constitutional and legal under the war-torn circumstances, pledging their support to Zia as well.